 Sometimes I’ve forgotten the balsamic drizzle like the in the photo above.
 The drizzle is pretty, and it does add another level of flavor, but this Chicken Fresco Copycat is plenty delicious without the drizzle.

 We love it on its own like this, with a salad or veggie, but it’s also awesome (and makes a heartier meal) served over rice or with pasta.
 Another great chicken dish, also light and healthy is our Citrus Rosemary Oven Roasted Chicken.

 If you’re really working on lightening things up, be sure to check out our Grapefruit & Kiwi Detox Smoothie.
 It’s as delicious as it is beautiful.

 How to prepare the chicken for Ruby Tuesday Chicken Fresco

 This post contains affiliate links for your convenience.
 Click here to read our full privacy and disclosure policy.

-You can prepare the boneless chicken breasts very simply by seasoning with just a bit of vegetable oil, salt and pepper and grill or cook in a skillet.
+You can prepare the boneless chicken breasts very simply by seasoning with just a bit of salt and pepper and grill or cook in a little oil in a skillet.
 If I think ahead, I like to make our “Preacher Chicken” to use.
 It adds yet another level of deliciousness to an already delicious dish.